Ten Days To Improved Range Of Motion

 - Ankle stretch.
 While seated, rotate your ankles in circles to coax away aches.
 Also try rocking your feet back and forth, first lifting your toes, and then rolling your foot forward so that your heels rise from the floor.

-These exercises are designed to coax movement back into major joints, including your neck, back, hips, knees, and shoulders.
+These exercises are designed to coax movement back into major joints, including your neck, back, hips, knees, and shoulders and improve your range of motion.
 When you feel ready, add walking to your routine to increase your benefits.
-Although these stretches are intended to improve joint motion within ten days, it’s important to begin within limits that are comfortable for you, and not to push yourself beyond your limits.
+Although these stretches are intended to improve joint motion within ten days, it’s important to begin within limits that are comfortable for you.
+Do not to push yourself beyond your limits.
 If you have any concerns, consult your doctor before you begin.